reactioon/git-rapi/README.md

 Init()
 ```

-You can get more details about the library for NodeJS inside of their repository, here.
+You can get more details about the library for NodeJS inside of their repository, [here](https://github.com/reactioon/rgo-rapi-lib-nodejs).

 * PHP

+The PHP library was created by [@josewilker](https://github.com/josewilker), see the usage details below.

 ```php
 <?php